zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 *****************************

 **Congratulations!** The data needed allowing Mama Maggy managers/franchisees to see what products are available to order and to check the status of existing orders is now ready for use.
-This data will be used in the next three exercises.
+This data will be used in the web and mobile application you are going to build.

 *****************************